Brentry: Description

 The boundaries of Brentry are not well defined.
 The settlement grew around the junction of two roads, where a public house, the Old Crow, has long been established.
-The north-south road, Passage Road (now the A4018), was a turnpike road from Bristol to South Wales via New Passage or the Old Passage at Aust Ferry.
+The north–south road, Passage Road (now the A4018), was a turnpike road from Bristol to South Wales via New Passage or the Old Passage at Aust Ferry.
 When the new Filton By-Pass (now part of the M5 motorway) was opened in 1962, the route became an arterial road linking the new road to the centre of Bristol.
-The east-west route (B4057) is now of only local importance, but in the 1930s it carried A38 traffic by-passing Bristol.
+The east–west route (B4057) is now of only local importance, but in the 1930s it carried A38 traffic by-passing Bristol.
 The through route was cut by the runway for the giant Bristol Brabazon aircraft built in 1949.

 The area east of the junction was developed in the 20th century, and Brentry is now sometimes considered to extend as far as the Filton Golf Course, south of Filton Aerodrome, including an area east of Charlton Road known as Charlton Mead, named from the former hamlet of Charlton.

 Brentry has a mix of private housing and former council housing.
 It has a primary school.

 Pen Park Hole is a large cavern, to which access is strictly limited, near Brentry at the edge of Filton Golf Course.

 Brentry Hospital was founded in 1898 as the Brentry Certified Inebriate Reformatory.
+It joined the National Health Service as Brentry Hospital in 1948.
+After the hospital closed in 2000, the main building was converted into residential apartments and became known as Repton Hall.
 The grounds, now known as Royal Victoria Park, are Grade II listed by English Heritage in the Register of Historic Parks and Gardens.